Overv/vramfs/README.md

-VRAMFS
+vramfs
 ======

-VRAMFS is a utility that uses the [FUSE library](http://fuse.sourceforge.net/) to implement a file system in VRAM.
+vramfs is a utility that uses the [FUSE library](http://fuse.sourceforge.net/) to implement a file system in VRAM.
 The idea is pretty much the same as a RAM disk, except that it uses the video RAM of a discrete graphics card to store files.
 It is not intented for serious use, but it does actually work fairly